Support for non-parent carers

 Payments & services

-We provide payments and services to non-parent carers, such as grandparents, who provide full-time care for a child.
-There is support available for non-parent carers who look after a child with a severe disability or chronic medical illness.
+We provide payments and services to non-parent carers, such as grandparents, who provide full time care for a child.

 Payments to help non-parent carers